 13th Hour Haunted House

-The mention of the 13th hour refers to the supernatural, and your experience at this haunted house is sure to send chills down your spine.
+The mention of the 13th hour refers to the supernatural, and your experience at this haunted house in NJ is sure to send chills down your spine.
 Weave your way through three haunted houses—The House of Nightmares, The Attic, and The Darkside, which you navigate through in darkness, surrounded by live actors and animatronics.
 And our favorite?
-Haunted Hatchets where you can go hatchet-throwing with a haunted twist.
-On October 31, the attraction issues a unique challenge, for only the bravest of them all: Try to make it through the first two haunted houses with nothing but a candle to light your way.
+Haunted Hatchets, where you can go hatchet-throwing with a haunted twist.
+On October 31, the attraction issues a unique challenge for only the bravest of them all—try to make it through the first two haunted houses with nothing but a candle to light your way.

 105 West Dewey Avenue, Wharton